 |1 year to less than 15 years||8 weeks full pay + 4 weeks of half-pay|

-Parental leave may be taken for at least two months and at the most until the child’s second birthday if the child lives in the same household.
-For the parent who takes it first, parental leave usually begins eight weeks or 12 weeks after birth.
+Parental leave may be taken for at least two months and at most until the child’s second birthday if the child lives in the same household.
+For the parent who takes it first, parental leave usually begins eight to 12 weeks after birth.

 Statutory maternity leave (Mutterschaftsurlaub) is 16 paid weeks.
-The payment is claimed from the health insurance fund.
+The payment is claimed by the health insurance fund.